-Bea Inclusive TV and Podcast - Episode 004
+Lego®-based Therapy.
+Bea Inclusive TV and Podcast.
+Episode 004

-Lego-based Therapy should only be delivered for children with autism
+1. First, Lego®-based Therapy should only be delivered to children with autism.

-Lego-based Therapy should only be delivered in groups of three
+2. Second, Lego®-based Therapy should only be offered in groups of three.

-There is no way you can assess the skills and provide evidence of the child’s progress
+4. Fourth, you cannot assess the skills and provide evidence of the child’s progress.

 This is the place to learn and develop your skills so you can teach and support children to improve their social communication skills.

-I receive a lot of emails about Lego-based Therapy from people who would like to run their own therapy but still exploring this intervention.
+I receive a lot of emails about Lego®-based Therapy from people who would like to run their therapy but still exploring this intervention.

 I will wait.

 OK!
 Welcome back!
 I hope that you had fun and you answered all the questions.

 Statement no 1 – Lego®-based Therapy should only be delivered for children with autism.